 Learn how to analyse a poem in six steps!

-Do you struggle analysing poetry?
+Do you struggle to analyse poetry?
 Don’t be embarrassed.
 In this guide, we will show you how to analyse a poem in six steps.

 Analysing poetry is difficult and many students and adults struggle with it.
 Poetry is often written with restrictions around form and structure.
 Because of this, composers are often concise in ways that make poems cryptic or very dense with techniques and meaning.